haotian-liu/LLaVA/README.md

 LLaVA-Lightning can be trained on 8x A100 GPUs in just 3 hours, including both pretraining and finetuning.
 When using spot instances, it costs just ~$40.

 For LLaVA Lightning, we create two distilled subset to ensure both a broad concept coverage, and the efficiency in training.
 Furthermore, we only perform instruction tuning for 1 epoch, in contrast to 3 epochs in the paper.
-We find such schedule is effctive and can achieve fast convergence and good performance.
+We find such schedule is effective and can achieve fast convergence and good performance.

 For pretraining, we create a concept-balanced subset of LAION-CC-SBU.
 It consists of 558K images.
 Download data [here](https://huggingface.co/datasets/liuhaotian/LLaVA-Pretrain/tree/main).